alacritty/alacritty/CONTRIBUTING.md

  5. The version is bumped to `v0.2.3-rc1` and the changelog is updated to include all fixes
  6. Follow Steps 5-12 of the regular release's example
  7. The release's changelog is ported back to master, removing fixes from the `0.2.3` release

+The `alacritty_terminal` crate follows the same process as `alacritty`, tagging its releases as `-dev` and `-rc1` at the same time as the `alacritty` crate.
+New releases are tagged as `alacritty_terminal_vX.Y.Z` whenever a new Alacritty stable release is made.
+Versions are always bumped based on semver, increasing just the patch version until there is a breaking change or new feature introduced.

 # Contact